I'm Not in Love: Deni Hines version

-In 1996, the Australian singer songwriter Deni Hines released "I'm Not in Love" as the fourth single from her debut album Imagination (1996).
-At the ARIA Music Awards of 1997, "I'm Not in Love" was nominated for two awards - ARIA Award for Best Female Artist losing to "Mary" by Monique Brumby and ARIA Award for Best Pop Release losing to "To the Moon and Back" by Savage Garden.
+In 1996, Australian singer Deni Hines released "I'm Not in Love" as the fourth single from her debut album Imagination (1996).
+At the ARIA Music Awards of 1997, "I'm Not in Love" was nominated for two awards - ARIA Award for Best Female Artist losing to "Mary" by Monique Brumby and the ARIA Award for Best Pop Release losing to "To the Moon and Back" by Savage Garden.